 It is different from Tirosint-Sol, however, because it comes in a GEL CAPSULE.

 It is also different because it has a few more inactive ingredients compared to Tirosint-Sol.

-Tirosint-Sol, on the other hand, is a complete liquid which comes in ampules and which only contains water, glycerin, and Thyroxine making it the cleanest thyroid medication available.
+Tirosint-Sol, on the other hand, is a complete liquid that comes in ampules and which only contains water, glycerin, and thyroxine making it the cleanest thyroid medication available.

 Tirosint should also be differentiated from Tirosint-Sol because it is quite expensive.

-A month supply of Tirosint in a gel capsule will run you over $100 per month if you pay the cash price.
+A month’s supply of Tirosint in a gel capsule will run you over $100 per month if you pay the cash price.